AnnMarieW/dash-bootstrap-templates/README.md

 `dash-bootstrap-templates` library provides:

-- **52 Bootstrap themed Plotly figure templates**
+- **54 Bootstrap themed Plotly figure templates**
-  - You will find a Plotly template for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
-These templates will automatically style your figures with Bootstrap theme colors and fonts.
+  - You will find  Plotly templates in light and dark mode for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
+  - As of 2.1.0, there is also figure templates based on the [Vizro](https://github.com/mckinsey/vizro) theme.
+  - These templates will automatically style your figures with Bootstrap theme colors and fonts.
   - As of V1.1 a dark mode is available for each theme.
 This is ideal for use with the [Bootstrap Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/) available as of Bootstrap 5.3.0

 - **Two  [All-in-One](https://dash.plotly.com/all-in-one-components) components** to change themes in a Dash app.
   - `ThemeSwitchAIO` toggles between two themes.
+(For use with Bootstrap < 5.3 Otherwise, use Bootstrap Color Modes)
   - `ThemeChangerAIO` select from multiple themes.

 - **Examples of a Color Mode Switch** to toggle between a light and dark theme.